-Mr Pillemer is the Managing Director of Apex Capital Partners ("Apex") which has been a material consultant to the Company in its recent past.
+Mr. Pillemer is the Managing Director of Apex Capital Partners ("Apex") which has been a material consultant to the Company in its recent past.
 The services performed by Apex are in the normal course of business and on an arms-length basis.
 Having regard to the services, scope and materiality of the services the Board has concluded that Russel Pillemer maintains an independent attitude to his role.

-One third of the directors is required to retire from office at each Annual General Meeting but is eligible for re-election at that meeting.
+One third of the directors is required to retire from office at each Annual General Meeting but is eligible for reelection at that meeting.
 Of the current directors Robert Aitken and Russel Pillemer have or will retire and offer themselves for re-election at the Company's Annual General Meeting to be held on 27 November 2007.
-Further, John Pettigrew was appointed to the Board during the financial year end 30 June 2007 and retires in accordance with clause 19.5 of the Company's constitution and, being eligible, offer himself for re-election as a Director.